 Restaurants need to save as much money as they can.
 From costs of goods to payroll, restaurants have too many costs to bear.
 Many restaurants are having to tightly draw in their purse strings as price changes make matters more difficult.
 Commodities like cooking oil and fuel prices are unstable, with one owner in Europe saying that their budgetary finances are changing every day.

 With this in mind, restaurants need to consider the financial impact most reservation systems will have.
 Providers alter their charges to suit a restaurant’s needs, via five big costs.

 Our team is always looking for ways to help restaurants save money.
-Check out our web accessibility features, coming at no cost whatsoever.
+Check out our web accessibility features.

 Software providers periodically charge restaurants (i.e. monthly, quarterly, annually) for using their systems.
 This is a standard in the restaurant tech industry.

 Price tiers offer more system features.
 So the more a restaurant pays, the more features they can use.
 Providers sometimes offer a flat fee, meaning that the subscription charge grants access to all available features.

 When surfing the net for available options, restaurateurs will often find providers offering a discount when opting for an annual plan.

 However, whether your restaurant is big or small, the subscription fee remains the same.
 Depending on who you go with, this price will range massively (around £150—650 a month).
 No matter if your restaurant experiences either success or failure, you will still pay the subscription cost.

 Limited plans will give you the basic, skeletal framework of online restaurant reservations.
 This costs less but extra features cost more.
 For instance, if you want an analytics feature that sends frequent reports on things like average guest footfall, then your venue will have to pay extra.
 Mentioned above, additional features could bundle into a restaurant’s subscription, but they typically go on top of existing expenses.